sirisacademic/development-guide/_pages/javascript/style.md

 # Style / Linting

+{%include components/tag-todo.html %}
+To implement the content in some projects.

 {%include components/tag-standard.html %}
 We recommend combining [Prettier](https://prettier.io) with the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript) plugins for [eslint](https://eslint.org).

-Maintaining stylistic consistency across 18F's code helps lower the barrier to jumping in and helping with or reviewing other projects because we'll all be familiar with reading and working with code that looks similar.
+Maintaining stylistic consistency across SIRIS Academic's code helps lower the barrier to jumping in and helping with or reviewing other projects because we'll all be familiar with reading and working with code that looks similar.
 Having consistent rules for styling also removes generally non-productive discussions